Lola T300 car-by-car histories

 Although Lolas had been numerically dominant in F5000 since the original T140, they had not necessarily been the quickest car.
 The Eagles, McLarens and Surtees had dominated the early years and even the 1971, T192 was struggling to assert itself.
 Late in the summer of 1971, Frank Gardner decided he needed something more refined than his highly developed but hefty T192 and decided to try a Chevy V8 in the back of Lola's pretty new F2/FB T240.
 The combination worked well and Lola quickly dubbed it the T300.
 It would prove to be the first step in Lola's utter domination of F5000 through the T300-T330-T332 family.

-A large number of T300s were wrecked in accidents: the prototype T242/T300, Graeme Lawrence's HU3, Neil Allen's HU4, Terry Sanger's HU9, Reg Cook's HU16 and, maybe, Eddie Miller's HU12.
-Thus, of the 18 built, 12 should probably remain.
+The T240 chassis had been designed for 1600cc engines, and the front of the chassis was more feeble than other F5000s.
+A large number of T300s were wrecked in accidents: the prototype T242/T300, Sandy Shepard's HU2, Graeme Lawrence's HU3, Neil Allen's HU4, Warwick Brown in a retubbed HU4, Horst Kwech's HU5, John McDonald's HU6, Terry Sanger's HU9, Brett Lunger's HU11, and, maybe, Eddie Miller's HU12.
+Many of these resulted in leg injuries, leading to the term the "Lola limp".
+Most were repaired, but six were write-offs, including Reg Cook's HU16 lost in a trailer accident, so 12 of the 18 T300s built should probably remain.
 One of those cars has been reconstructed on a new tub so the total becomes 13.

 So it looks like five T300s are still missing.
 Can you help?
 Do you know any of these former owners?
-Mike Brockman, Doug Barrow, Eddie Miller, Arlon Koops or Joseph Schultz.
+Mike Brockman, Doug Barrow, Eddie Miller or Joseph Schultz.
 Are you one of them?
 All and any information would be gratefully received.
 Please email Allen if you can add anything.

 Called a T242 at first race but this confused FB T240 owners so car renamed T300 for second race.
 Frank Gardner: UK 1971 (debuted R10 Thruxton 1 Aug).
 Raced four times before wrecked at Snetterton and replaced with first production T300.